 What is the Earth Team?

-Anyone 14 years of age or older that are interested in conserving our precious natural resources, can join.
-You can work part-time or full-time, evenings or weekends, outdoors or in a local NRCS office.
-You can volunteer as an individual, or join or form a group.
+Volunteers must be 14 years of age or older to join our Earth Team Volunteer Program.
+Those who are interested in conserving and protecting our precious natural resources can join.
+As a volunteer, you can work part-time or full-time, evenings or weekends, outdoors or indoors, or you can volunteer as an individual or in a group!

 As an Earth Team volunteer, you will work with professionals on conservation activities in your community.
 Whatever your talents or interests, there is a volunteer opportunity for you.

 The opportunities are endless!
 Click on the links below for more information about the different types of opportunities.

 You can help professional conservationists who are working directly with farmers and ranchers to: